Koenqr/sctools/README.md

 # sctools
 Tools for starcitizen

-So far its just a backup tool for settings, with plannedsupport for user.cfg files
+So far its just a backup tool for settings, with support for user.cfg files